hhas/appleeventbridge/AppleEventBridge/doc-source/3 how-appleeventbridge-works.md

 The AEB layer consists of several `AEBStatic...` base classes and a code generator, `aebglue`, which creates static glue classes for individual applications.
 A number of `AEBDynamic...` base classes are also provided for use in constructing high-level bridges for scripting languages.

-For example, to set the size of the first character of every non-empty paragraph in every document of TextEdit to 24 pt: using `AEM` classes:
+For example, the following AppleScript sets the size of the first character of every non-empty paragraph in every document of TextEdit to 24 pt:

+    tell application id "com.apple.TextEdit"
+       set size of character 1 of (every paragraph where it ≠ "\n") of every document to 24 end tell

+Here is the equivalent Objective-C code using `AEM` classes:

-    AEMApplication *te = [[AEMApplication alloc] initWithName: @"TextEdit.app"];
+    AEMApplication *te = [[AEMApplication alloc] initWithBundleID: @"com.apple.TextEdit"];

     AEMQuery *ref = [[[[[[[AEMApp elements: 'docu']
                                   property: 'ctxt']